Higher arity stability and the functional order property: and collapsing indiscernibles: Part I

 \begin{remark} The reader may notice that our definition is slightly more general than what appears in \cite{Scow1}, in that we allow our indiscernibles to be tuples of any finite length.
 However, the relevant theorem (Theorem \ref{thm:scow} below) is easily extended to this setting, for example by adding explicit new sorts for finite tuples. \end{remark}

 A crucial notion from the theory of generalized indiscernibles is the so-called modeling property.

 \begin{definition} Suppose $\cL_0$ is a first-order language and $\cI$ is an $\cL_0$-structure.
-We say that \textbf{$\cI$ has the modeling property}\footnote{In \cite{Scow2}, this is defined using the phrase ``$\cI$-indexed indiscernible sets have the modeling property".} if for any $\cL$-theory $T$ (in any language $\cL$) and any sequence $(a_i)_{i\in I}$ in $\M^{<\omega}$, there exists an $\cI$-indexed indiscernible in $\M$ based on $(a_i)_{i\in I}$. \end{definition}
+We say that $\cI$ has the \textbf{modeling property}\footnote{In \cite{Scow2}, this is defined using the phrase ``$\cI$-indexed indiscernible sets have the modeling property".} if for any $\cL$-theory $T$ (in any language $\cL$) and any sequence $(a_i)_{i\in I}$ in $\M^{<\omega}$, where $|a_i|$ depends only on the quantifier-free type of $i$, there exists an $\cI$-indexed indiscernible in $\M$ locally based on $(a_i)_{i\in I}$. \end{definition}

 In \cite{Scow1}, Scow proves a characterization of the modeling property in the case of a linearly ordered structure $\cI$ in a finite relational language.
 This characterization is in terms of the \emph{Ramsey property} for the age of $\cI$ (i.e., the class of all finite structures isomorphic to a substructure of $\cI$).